1. Home

 Application Installs/Updates

-Intune uses a new application named Company Portal to perform application installs and updates.
+Intune uses an application named Company Portal to perform application installs and updates.
 Company Portal replaces the Software Center application provided by SCCM and provides similar functionality.
 Company Portal can be used to install UVM-provided applications with a single click and without the need to provide administrator credentials.
 Company Portal also keeps many applications up to date automatically.
 More information about applications can be found here: https://www.uvm.edu/it/kb/article/windows-intune-application-installation

 Encryption